matn7/CS-Notes/src/main/java/java/ORANGE.md

 ###  59. Stability of sorting algorithms.

 - Elements with the same hashCode stays on the same position after sorting.
-- For example in bubble sort, panda, panda, pies.
+- For example in bubble sort, panda, panda, dog.
 - panda would change position with other panda in even though of a fact that they have the same hashCode.

 ***

-## Multithreading
+## Multithreading.

 - Access to variable marked **volatile** is synchronized on the variable itself.
 - Variable marked as **volatile** are safe to use in a different thread.